 And when things go wrong, we do just as Adam and Eve, start blaming someone or something else, rather than recognise our own failure.

 Remember that you will die.
 That's what the Latin means.
-It comes from the triumphal processions in ancient Rome, where as the conquering general as he rode in his chariot through the throngs of cheers and accolades, his servant would keep saying to him, Remember that you will die.
+It comes from the triumphal processions in ancient Rome, where as the conquering general as he rode in his chariot through the throngs of cheers and accolades, his servant behind him would keep saying to him, Remember that you will die.
 The idea was to not get carried away with all the pomp and circumstance and remember that even though you have gotten this by your accomplishments, you will die like any other man.

 Death.
 We know we are going to die, and we don't like to think about it very much, yet we do because it happens to those around us and we know it will happen to us.
 Death is first mentioned in the Bible here in Genesis, in connexion with the command not to eat of the fruit of the tree of the knowledge of good and evil.
 In the day you eat of it you will surely die, God says to Man.

 No you won't, says the "serpent".
 In fact, you will not only not die, you will become like God, he adds.
 So Man eats of the fruit, and guess what -- he does not die!
 So the "serpent" was right and the Bible even bears that out?
 What's up with that?
 Or with this -- does the Bible contradict itself even on its own terms right in its first pages, first saying God tells them they will die in the day they eat the fruit, then saying they don't?
 If so, why bother with it then?